Where No Man Has Gone Before: Original cut

-Non-canon related works
+Non-canonical related works

 The episode was adapted into a short story by James Blish for Star Trek 8, published by Bantam in 1972.
 It also became the second in Bantam's series of Fotonovels, published in 1977.

-Non-canon books
+Non-canonical books

 The Galactic Barrier is later associated with the Q in the 1994 novel Q-Squared by Peter David and the 1998 Star Trek: The Q Continuum trilogy by Greg Cox.

 Gary Mitchell does not appear again in the show.
 Several books, including Michael Jan Friedman's My Brother's Keeper, Vonda N. McIntyre's Enterprise: The First Adventure, and Margaret Wander Bonanno's Strangers from the Sky, feature the character in adventures set before the events of the episode.
 The 2005 Star Trek: Vanguard book Harbinger is set immediately after the events of "Where No Man Has Gone Before" and features a troubled Kirk musing on his friend's death.
 Friedman's Stargazer book The Valiant features two people who claim to be descended from the Valiant's crew.

-Non-canon mini-series
+Non-canonical mini-series

 Gary Mitchell (portrayed by Daamen J. Krall) appears in the alternate timeline depicted in the 2006-2008 mini-series Star Trek: Of Gods and Men.

+765874 – Unification

+Gary Lockwood returned to the role of Gary Mitchell in the 2024 short film, 765874 – Unification, appearing to use his godlike powers to help Kirk reunite with Spock in his dying moments.